Knowledge HubHomeowner Tips

 Review in 3D.
 Rotate the model, check sightlines, verify the layout matches what you want.
 Catch problems before they become on-site problems.

 Generate the parts list.
-Every post, rail section, panel, bracket, and fastener — itemized, counted, and priced.
-The version of the design you’re reviewing is always the version driving the quote.
+Every post, rail section, panel, bracket, and fastener is itemized, counted, and priced.
+The version of the design you're reviewing is always the version driving the quote.
 No manual spreadsheets, no missed components.

 The designer saves costs in ways that aren't obvious at first.
 When the parts list is generated from the actual layout, there's no over-ordering (which wastes money) and no under-ordering (which delays the project and adds a second shipping charge).
 Corners, transitions, and stair sections are accounted for automatically instead of being estimated by hand.
 For dealers and contractors, that accuracy means tighter quotes and fewer callbacks.